rancher/rancher-docs/docs/reference-guides/dual-stack.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/reference-guides/dual-stack/"/>
 </head>

-Kubernetes supports single-stack IPv4, single-stack IPv6, and dual-stack networking configurations.
+Kubernetes supports IPv4-only, IPv6-only, and dual-stack networking configurations.
-For more details, refer to the official [Kubernetes Dual-Stack documentation](https://kubernetes.io/docs/concepts/services-networking/dual-stack/).
+For more details, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/dual-stack/).

 ## Installing Rancher on IPv6-Only or Dual-Stack Clusters